tomsterBG/short/README.md

 		- If Health has a bug, the error will also show up in HealthPlus.
 If you don't have a strict order for the tests, how do you determine which error to fix?
 - Tests should only assume already asserted facts.
 	- If a test makes an assumption, that wasn't asserted earlier, put a WARNING comment.
-- If something is untested, add @experimental: Untested. in the main class, not in the comments of the test script.
+- If something is untested, add "@experimental: Untested." where it is defined, not where it is tested.

 If in doubt, just write code however you want.
 Then look at how i've done it in other scripts and refactor your code.
 The health script is by far the best representative of how it should be done.